donadams1969/donadams1969/README.md

 ### 🧾 Footer: That’s Edutainment, LLC

-*Developed & maintained by Donny Gillson — U.S. Navy Veteran, Founder of VALORCHAIN.*
+*Developed & maintained by Donny Adams — U.S. Navy Veteran, Founder of VALORCHAIN.*
 *For truth that cannot be erased.
 For sovereignty that cannot be revoked.*

 **→ http://github.com/donadams1969/donadams1969**